 Depreciation affects a property’s financial statements by reducing its book value.
 For businesses, this means that the value of assets reported on the balance sheet will decrease over time.
 Depreciation also impacts profit and loss statements by reducing taxable income, which can result in lower tax liabilities.
 For property investors, it is a crucial factor to consider when planning long-term financial strategies and managing assets.

-Tax implications of building depreciation
+Tax benefits of depreciation on building

 Depreciation can provide significant tax benefits to property owners.
 By reducing taxable income, it lowers the overall tax burden.
 This can be especially beneficial for commercial or industrial property owners who may be paying higher taxes due to the high value of their properties.
 However, there are rules around how depreciation is claimed, and owners must ensure they comply with the Income Tax Act to avoid penalties.